-With school back in session and the end-of-year holiday season just around the corner, there is no better time to remind young drivers who are close to you about the importance of staying focused while behind the wheel.
+As the number of distracted driving victims relentlessly increases, there is no better time to remind young drivers who are close to you about the importance of staying focused while behind the wheel.

 Distracted driving among teenagers has remained a persistent issue in the country, sparking national public awareness campaigns like #justdrive or AT&T’s “It Can Wait,” with the aim to highlight the fatal risks that come with reading and typing texts while driving.
 As teens become more and more reliant on their smartphones for communication these days, it’s no surprise that they are the largest age group reported to be distracted at the time of a fatal crash, the National Highway Traffic Safety Administration (NHTSA) reports.

 Although texting is considered especially dangerous while driving because it requires the use of hands, the brain, and the eyes all at once (reportedly increasing a teen’s risk for an accident by a startling 400%), it’s important to keep in mind that distractions for drivers aren’t just limited to smartphones.
 A 2016 study conducted by the AAA Foundation for Traffic Safety showed the most distracting influence on teenagers while driving is the presence of other passengers.

 “The most effective approach a parent can take to teach their teen safe driving habits is by staying actively involved in the learning process.”